Councils - Pulmonary Transplantation

 Toronto, ON, CANADA

-firstname.lastname@example.orgTereza Martinu is an Assistant Professor of Medicine at Duke University and a lung transplant pulmonologist and researcher.
-She obtained her Medical Degree from McGill University in Montreal, Canada.
-She subsequently completed training in Internal and then Pulmonary and Critical Care Medicine at Duke University and joined the faculty in 2008.
-In her clinical time, she cares for lung transplant patients and candidates.
-In her research time, she studies immunological and cellular mechanisms of post transplant lung injury.
-Her main focus is on the role of T cell inflammation and epithelial damage on development of bronchiolitis obliterans.
+email@example.comTereza Martinu is a lung transplant respirologist with the Toronto Lung Transplant Program at the University Health Network in Toronto, Ontario, Canada.
+She is also Assistant Professor of Medicine and Clinician-Scientist at the University of Toronto.
+Dr. Martinu obtained her Medical Degree from McGill University in Montreal, Canada.
+She subsequently completed training in Internal and then Pulmonary and Critical Care Medicine at Duke University, in North Carolina, USA, before joining the Duke Lung Transplant Program.
+She transitioned to the Toronto program in August of 2014.
+In her clinical time, Dr. Martinu cares for lung transplant patients and candidates.
+In her research time, she studies immunological and cellular mechanisms of chronic lung allograft dysfunction in humans as well as in animal models.

 The Prince Charles Hospital